grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
 Percy noticed his hand shaking as he reached out for the palm-sized control wheel.

-Percy lit a cigarillo and put it between her lips.
+Percy lit a cheroot and put it between her lips.
 "Do not make any moves."
 She said to Owen and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
 Half way down another ping from the sub with the ram bounced off the _Prospect's_ hull and rang through the crew's ears.

 "They are 734 meters behind us, rear port quarter.
 They are at 150 meters deep."
 Hemi told Percy, reading off the ranging equipment.
 "Do you think they will fire another torpedo?"